Why You Should Definitely Travel to Morocco in January

 Moroccans happen to be mad about their mint tea – drinking it morning, noon and night.

-Even as a half-British passionate tea drinker, I will concede that drinking the stuff when it’s hopelessly hot outside is a labour of love or perhaps just an addiction.
+Even as a passionate tea drinker, I will concede that drinking the stuff when it’s hopelessly hot outside is a labour of love or perhaps just an addiction.

 It’s so much easier to enjoy tea when there’s a slight chill in the air and you realise you’re drinking it for the comfort value, rather than because you have an outright dependency on the stuff.